tinybirdco/use-case-examples/iterate_snowflake/README.md

 - Commit your code and create a new PR from the branch to `main`
 - Wait for CI to finish.
 - Check that everything is working as expected in the temporary branch, CI will automatically create it and name it like `tmp_ci_{PRid}`).
 - Merge and wait for CD.
-Now you should have your Data Source updated in the main workspace, using the connection, and the temporary CI branch will be deleted.
+Now you should have your Data Source deleted in the main workspace, using the connection, and the temporary CI branch will be deleted.
 - If the connection isn't being used by any other Data Sources, you can remove it directly using CLI.